danielcimento/MVSlideGenerator/README.md

 Once that's done, just click create slides, and it will create all the images.
 There is a short delay of lag (~3 seconds) when creating the image.
 I've tried to remove the lag by creating the images in the background but there are technical reasons why that isn't possible.

-For each line in the input files, the app will create a black slide with the text formatted over it.
+For each pair of lines in the input files, the app will create a black slide with the text formatted over it.
 Here is an example slide:

 ![slide_example](https://imgur.com/LH7Emic.png)

+If you want, you can instead use a transparent background and add a white stroke to the text (good for overlaying the lyrics over some other video or image) by going into the `mv_slide_generator/properties.conf` file (in your %APPDATA% or home directory) and changing the line `transparentStroked=false` to `transparentStroke=true`, though I haven't personally tested this much.